 Thousands of kids are left in hot cars every year, sometimes with tragic consequences.

-But, what if I leave the window open?
+What if the window is left open?

 Leaving the window open has minimal effect on reducing the internal temperature of the car (only 1 degree Celsius when 1cm open).